 I’ve known Mike since 2006 when he was a partner at Panorama Capital.
 I was at SVB and responsible for the relationship with Mike’s firm.
-He and I often spoke about how the startup landscape was changing and by definition, how venture capital was changing, too.
-Companies were staying private longer, needed less capital, and they were growing faster than we had witnessed.
+He and I often spoke about how the startup landscape was changing and, by definition, how venture capital was changing, too.
+Companies were staying private longer, needed less capital to get to product-market fit, and were growing faster than we had witnessed in the prior decade.
 He was all too familiar with this dynamic and its downsides.

-Mike saw it when he ran corporate strategy and business development at Ask.com.
+Mike experienced it first hand when he ran corporate strategy and business development at Ask.com.
 He joined when it was still a private company and helped drive it through to a successful IPO in 1999.
-Having architected distribution deals like GoTo.com and acquisitions like Direct Hit, Mike was typically locked up from ever selling shares.
-When the dotcom bubble burst, he ended up owing far more in taxes than his shares would ever be worth.
+Having architected distribution deals like GoTo.com and acquisitions like Direct Hit, Mike was most always locked up from ever selling shares.
+So when the dotcom bubble burst, he ended up owing far more in taxes than his shares would ever be worth.

-When Mike was at JP Morgan Partners (the predecessor to Panorama), one of the first investments he led was a company that was growing incredibly rapidly, but faced a bumpy road from when it was first founded.
-Like most startups, the path to breakaway growth is not a linear one.
-But the company had found its stride and was transforming a generations-old industry with a new approach.
-Having proven the business model and now aggressively scaling the business the founding team was seeking some liquidity as part of the financing when Mike invested.
-However, that conversation wasn’t easy around the table at JPMP.
-The prevailing thinking a decade ago was: “Why are we putting money in while they’re taking money out?”
+Another example was during Mike’s tenure at JPMorgan Partners (the predecessor to Panorama), one of the first investments he led traveled quite a bumpy road.
+Like most startups, the path to success was far from a linear one.
+Years on, the company found its stride in transforming a generations-old industry with a new approach.
+Having proven the business model and now aggressively scaling the business, the founding team sought some liquidity as part of the financing when Mike invested.
+However, that conversation was equally bumpy around the JPMP table.
+The prevailing thinking among VCs then was: “Why are we putting money in while they’re taking money out?”